Chuck Rosenthal (district attorney)

-Charles A. Rosenthal (born February 7, 1946) is an American lawyer and former District Attorney of Harris County, Texas.
+Charles A. Rosenthal (February 7, 1946 - November 23, 2023) was an American lawyer and former District Attorney of Harris County, Texas.

 Life and career

 Born in Alice, Texas, and raised Baptist, Rosenthal attended Houston public schools, received his undergraduate degree from Baylor University, and went to law school at South Texas College of Law.
 He served as Harris County assistant district attorney under Carol Vance starting in March 1977.

 After his predecessor, Johnny Holmes, retired, Rosenthal was elected Harris County District Attorney after facing Pat Lykos, County Attorney Michael Stafford and many others in the Republican primary.
 He was re-elected in 2004.
+Rosenthal was described as a "true believer in the death penalty," but won half as many death penalty cases as Holmes in the years leading up to his resignation.

 On March 26, 2003, he argued before the Supreme Court of the United States in Lawrence v.
 Texas that laws against sodomy are constitutional.
 The Court disagreed, holding 6-3 that prosecutions for private sexual conduct violates the United States Constitution.
 His performance was later described as "the worst oral argument in years", but some believe his lack of preparation reflected his lack of enthusiasm for the statute he was defending.

-On February 15, 2008, Rosenthal resigned as Harris County district attorney, following the filing of a lawsuit petitioning for his removal from office.
-The press release issued by Rosenthal suggests substance abuse played a part in his decision.
-Rosenthal's official release claims, "Although I have enjoyed excellent medical and pharmacological treatment, I have come to learn that the particular combination of drugs prescribed for me in the past has caused some impairment in my judgment."

-Controversies

-In a federal court case, emails in the Harris County District Attorney's office were under subpoena.
-Some of those emails exposed his extramarital affair with his secretary as well as being found to be using government computers for campaigning and receiving and sending racist emails.

-After an emergency meeting with local GOP leaders, the GOP asked him to step aside and to not seek reelection.
-On January 4, 2008, he announced that he would not seek reelection, but would finish out his current term.